-- Exiern, original creator and writer Drowemos first sold the comic to fan and author Dan Standing.
+- Exiern: The original creator and writer Drowemos first sold the comic to fan and author Dan Standing.
 As one of his first acts in charge, Standing invited fans to submit scripts to become the main writers.
-The first of these main writers to be selected from within the fanbase is Thomas Knapp.

 - Transformers has a lot of this, with many current writers and artists for the shows and comics being long-time fans.
-It's frequently cited as an example of this trope done right as many feel that the franchise has been steadily increasing in quality in recent years.
+It's frequently cited as an example of this trope done right, as many feel that the franchise has been steadily increasing in quality.

 - It's fairly easy to trace when the show started to be truly run by people who were big fans when they were younger.
 Once they did, you began to see things like Homer having all the skin completely ripped off his torso, leaving his bones and organs visible, and shrugging it off and going about his business.
-Things like this made no sense for an episode of the show from early on... but it's exactly like something that would happen in a Treehouse of Horror episode, which were always the most popular and often most rerun episodes of the show.
+Things like this made no sense for an episode of the show from early on... but it's exactly like something that would happen in a Treehouse of Horror episode, which have always been the most popular and often most rerun episodes of the show.
 So when fans took over, of course they wanted to write episodes in the style of their favorites all the time instead of waiting for once a year.
 This might also explain the increasing frequency of Three Shorts Whole Plot Reference episodes.

 - The first most notable instance of this happening was the hiring of Bill Oakley and Josh Weinstein.
 The duo were admitted fans of the series before joining the writing staff in Season 4.
 They stayed on, rising in the ranks and becoming showrunners for Seasons 7 and 8.
 Their "back to the family" approach saw a number of low-key, realistic episodes, and they were insistent on staying consistent with the characters (e.g. not making Homer completely stupid or a food monster).

-- Star Wars: The Clone Wars got a whole board of writers that were fans with all the references and overly long mythology gags they pack in the show.
-The most prominent example would be Dave Filoni's favourite character, Plo Koon, which is often mentioned on the SW websites and DVD extras.
-Other than the overuse of "Bad feeling about this", there is no real difference now that the inmates have control.
+- Star Wars: The Clone Wars got a whole board of writers that were fans, and made it clear from all the references and overly long mythology gags they pack in the show.
+The most prominent example would be Dave Filoni's favourite character, Plo Koon, who is often mentioned on the SW websites and DVD extras.
+Other than the overuse of "I've got a bad feeling about this", there is no real difference now that the inmates have control.

-- Ben 10: Omniverse makes use of this, as there are many scripts identical to previous episodes of other iterations, blatantly ignoring some of the most oft-criticized aspects of the previous sequels (or in some cases, ones that break the base), bringing Ben uncomfortably close to his first series incarnation that ignores the maturing of the previous sequels, as well as character designs much closer to the first series.
+- Ben 10: Omniverse makes use of this, as there are many scripts identical to previous episodes of other iterations, blatantly ignoring some of the most oft-criticized aspects of the previous sequels (or in some cases, ones that break the base), and bringing Ben uncomfortably close to his first series incarnation while ignoring the maturing of the previous sequels.
+The character designs are also much closer to the first series.
 Whether or not you're fine with these is up to personal taste.